 Exponential trends are still happening

 Among the topics discussed, “Innovation” focused on cloud technologies.
 During the presentation we had the opportunity to participate in a poll to find out how much data are organizations moving to the cloud.
-Interestingly, the results were very similar to those obtained during our own AWS and GCP power sessions.
+Interestingly, the results were very similar to those obtained during our own AWS power sessions.
 There was a considerable balance between those who have not done anything about it and those who had moved just 25% of their data to cloud technologies.

 How much data are you moving to the cloud?

 Cloud technologies are innovative, economical, efficient and fast.
 However, like everything new, these technologies require change and humans by nature are very cautious when it comes to change.
 Moving your data and Business Intelligence (BI) to the cloud can represent a positive outcome on the economics and efficiency of processing, analysis and visualization of data in your organization, but is important to keep certain things in mind to make sure the migration is completed successfully.

 As mentioned in previous posts, at AtScale we believe that the key elements to succeed with BI on the cloud are the following:

 - Provide the right Interfaces for users to consume the data.

 - Establish a common vocabulary